 My name is Liz Wann and I live and write in the Fresh Prince of Belair’s hometown: West Philadelphia.
 I live in a 3 story row home and enjoy city life; my home church is just a few blocks away.
-I’ve been married 8 years to Josh.
+I’ve been married 9 years to Josh.
 He’s done some pretty cool things, like start a Christian rap/hip hop record label and a video company.
-He currently works as the senior videographer for American Bible Society, while also doing freelance film and photography jobs – and personal projects – on the side.
+He currently works full-time as a filmmaker.

 On September 10, 2012 we had our first son, Simon.
-He is the one who made me a stay at home mom, and I love it.
-We gave Simon a little brother named Eli on October 11, 2014, and we just had our daughter, Chloe, on January 6, 2018.
-I’ve always done home preschool, but this past year (2017/2018) I started Kindergarten with my oldest and have begun getting into the Charlotte Mason method/philosophy.
-So, I guess you can officially call me a homeschooling mom.
+We gave Simon a little brother named Eli on October 11, 2014, and we had our daughter, Chloe, on January 6, 2018.
+I’m a Charlotte Mason homeschooling mom as well.

 Before becoming a wife and mom, I went to Rollins college in Winter Park, FL (Orlando is my hometown) and received my B.A. in English and writing.
 Besides staying home and taking care of my boys (plus baby girl), I do freelance writing for various ministries/publications, including Truth for Life with Alistair Begg.
 I’m a regular contributor for Desiring God Ministries and editor in chief at Morning by Morning.